Clever Coffee Can Hacks That’ll Save You Time, Money and Effort

 Emptied all of the coffee out of the coffee can?
-Don't throw it out!
-Here are 16 genius ways to put an old coffee can to work all around the house.
+Don't throw it out just yet!
+Here are 16 genius ways to put a coffee can to work all around the house.

-Use small coffee cans to bake perfectly cylindrical loaves of bread.
-Use your favourite recipe but put the dough into a well-greased coffee can instead of a loaf tin.
-For yeast breads use two cans and fill each only half full.
+Use small metal coffee cans to bake perfectly cylindrical loaves of bread.
+Use your favourite bread recipe, but put the dough into a well-greased coffee can instead of a loaf tin.
+For yeast breads, use two cans and fill each only half full.
 Grease the inside of the lids and place them on the cans.
-For yeast breads, you will know when it is time to bake when the rising dough pushes the lids off.
+For yeast breads, you’ll know when it’s time to bake when the rising dough pushes the lids off.
 Place the cans, without their lids, upright in the oven to bake.

 When it’s time to re-seed bare spots on the lawn, make a spot seeder from an empty coffee can and a pair of plastic lids for precise seeding.
 Drill small holes in the bottom of the tin, just large enough to let grass seeds pass through.
 Put one lid over the bottom of the can, fill it with seeds, and cap it with the other lid.
 When you’re ready to spread the seeds, take off the bottom lid.
-When you’ve finished, replace it to seal in any unused seed for safe storage, then avoid doing these 13 things to your lawn.
+When you’ve finished, replace it to seal in any unused seed for safe storage.

 To make a bank for the children or a collection can for a favourite charity, use a utility knife to cut a slit in the centre of the plastic lid of a coffee can.
 Tape decorative paper or adhesive plastic to the sides of the “bank”; for a collection can, use the sides of the can to highlight the name of the charity you are helping.